Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Emmanuel Rivera At The Plate

-- Rivera has nine doubles, a home run and six walks while hitting .316.
+- Rivera is batting .314 with 10 doubles, a home run and six walks.

+- In 63.4% of his 41 games this season, Rivera has picked up at least one hit.
+He's also had 14 multi-hit games.

-- He has gone deep in one of 40 games, and in 0.7% of his plate appearances.
+- He has hit a long ball in one of 41 games, and in 0.7% of his plate appearances.

+- In 15 games this season (36.6%), Rivera has picked up an RBI, and in four of those games (9.8%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.